smoochy/episeerr/README.md

 ### Jellyseerr Workflow

-1. Request "The Ultimate Fighter Season 3" in Jellyseerr
+1. Request "This show 3" in Jellyseerr
 2. Approve the request
 3. Receive a Telegram message with all episodes from that season
 4. Select episodes 2 and 8 via Telegram